0xkrt26/skills-github-pages/_posts/2026-04-25-searching-smarter-rolling-hashes.md

 ### Wait, why would hashes be identical?
 Aren't they all unique?

-While it's our goal to make hashes unique and do our best to avoid collisions, some poorly chosen variables can still lead to the pigeonhole principle (it's a fancy name for having collisions, you can read more about it here:  https://math.mit.edu/~fgotti/docs/Courses/C.%20Combinatorial%20Analysis/1.%20Pigeonhole%20Principle/Pigeonhole%20Principle.pdf).
+While it's our goal to make hashes unique and do our best to avoid collisions, some poorly chosen variables can still lead to the pigeonhole principle (it's a fancy name for having collisions, you can read more about it [here](https://math.mit.edu/~fgotti/docs/Courses/C.%20Combinatorial%20Analysis/1.%20Pigeonhole%20Principle/Pigeonhole%20Principle.pdf)).
 That's why even after hash values match, Rabin-Karp algorithm still compares string values to exclude collisions.

 ### But why do collisions happen?